 If you’ve ever been towed, you know the feeling of being completely lost and confused.
 You were probably asking yourself: What tow company took my car?
 Who should I call if I want to find out where my car is?
 How do I know which towing company pulled my vehicle?
 These are all questions that bombard people when they have a car impounded.
-This article will consider all these questions to let you know some next steps you could take.
+Our team at NFS Towing has considered all these questions to let you know some next steps you could take in this post.

 The tow company should provide you with a receipt

 Typically, the towing company will provide you with a receipt if they tow the vehicle in your presence.
 However, if it happens when you’re not around, then chances are they will not provide one unless you request it from them in writing as soon as possible after your vehicle is towed.

 Suppose there were no emergency circumstances and the tow truck driver followed all regulations set forth by authorities before acting.
 In that case, they must give notice of their intent to move a lawfully parked motor vehicle.
 This should happen within five minutes during daylight hours and fifteen minutes at any other time.
 The written notification shall include the date and approximate location where you can reclaim your vehicle.